rakruk/imgsort/readme.md

 ### About

-- Uses state of the art [EfficientNet-Lite](https://blog.tensorflow.org/2020/03/higher-accuracy-on-vision-models-with-efficientnet-lite.html), released in March 2020.
+- Uses [EfficientNet-Lite](https://blog.tensorflow.org/2020/03/higher-accuracy-on-vision-models-with-efficientnet-lite.html), released in March 2020.
 It is a smaller, newer version of EfficientNet made to run on lower end hardware while still outperforming Inception V4 (using the B4 model size).
 - Fun little project made in about 3 days

 ### Installation